MahdadJafarzadeh/ssccoorriinngg/README.md

         2) channel  : channel of interest, e.g. 'fp2-M1'
         3) T        : window size (default is 30 secs as in sleep research)
         4) fs       : sampling frequency (Hz)
-## 1. FeatureExtraction():
+## 1.1 FeatureExtraction():
-This is the main method to extract features and then use the following methods of supervised machine learning algorithms to classify epochs.
+This is the main method to extract features and then use the following methods of supervised machine learning algorithms to classify epochs. * This method combines the whole existing data which is fed in, extract features of each observation and randomly permute them in the end.*

     INPUTS:
             It uses global inputs from ML_Depression class, so, doesn't require additional inputs.